 Why?
-Because each startup has its own unique needs.
-For example, an internet venture relies heavily on web traffic whereas a physical store is more on foot traffic.
+Because all startup financial models like the SAAS Financial Model have their own unique needs.
+For example, an internet venture relies heavily on web traffic whereas a physical store is more on foot traffic. startup financial models.

-Right from the start of the creation, the Excel file will be uniquely created for your startup.
+Right from the start of the creation, the Excel file will be uniquely created for your startup thus the reason it’s called an early-stage startup.

 You can outsource the creation of this unique file.
 However, it’s better if you will be the one who will create it.
 Besides, you’re the only one who knows your business up to the minute detail.